leyhline/Lagrange/_drafts/creating-a-vagrant-base-box.md

 caption: "Wayfarers Looking at the Statue of Jizo Bosatsu in a Pine Grove at Hashiba (ca. 1840) by Utagawa Kuniyoshi"
 ---

-Virtual machines are nice for playing around with different operating systems[^linux], software setups and network configurations.
-But they are a pain to install and after using them for some time it's hard to remember all the steps that were necessary to get the machine to behave in desirable way.
+Virtual machines are nice for playing around with different operating[^linux] systems, software setups and network configurations.
+But they are a pain to install and after using them for some time it's hard to remember all the steps that were necessary to get the machine to its current state.
 This lack of reproducibility isn't very *scientific*!
 Wouldn't it be nice to have some kind of specification – human readable, but also executable – for quickly creating VMs in a matter of seconds?
-This is something [Vagrant](https://www.vagrantup.com/) promises to do (in combination with some other tool for provisioning like [Ansible](https://www.ansible.com/)).
+This is something [Vagrant](https://www.vagrantup.com/) promises to do (in combination with some tool for provisioning like [Ansible](https://www.ansible.com/)).

-[^linux]: i.e. Linux distributions; how could I ever bear using Windows if it wasn't absolutely necessary?
+[^linux]: Personally, I prefer different Linux distributions.
+Wouldn't want to use Windows if it isn't absolutely necessary.

 There's also [a large number of base images available](https://app.vagrantup.com/boxes/search) so getting started just takes three commands.
 So far so good!
 Now, I've got some extravagant expectations: